 Ensure you will always have a symmetrical fitup.
 Irregular joints may blow through at the wider or thinner parts.
-Furthermore, try to weld in the flat position if possible, since it’s the easiest to weld.
+Furthermore, try to weld in the flat position if possible, since it’s the easiest one.

 5. Set the correct amperage and tack the metals

-Using a higher amperage (5%) to weld galvanized steel will help burn the zinc close to or inside the puddle.
-Increasing the amperage is more important if you weld fillet welds.
-The higher amperage will make the rod easier to start and prevent it from sticking to the metal.
+Using a higher amperage (5%) to weld galvanized steel will help burn the zinc easier.
+It is more important if you weld fillet welds.
+Furthermore, the higher amperage will make the rod easier to start and prevent it from sticking to the metal.

 For example, you have a 1/8″ E6011 rod, and you want to weld a horizontal fillet weld of a 3/16″ tee joint.
 Normally, you use 100A, but you set 105A or a bit higher for galvanized steel.
 Always run test beads on similar scrap metals to check the results.

 Below is a chart with typical amperage ranges for the mentioned rods using DC+ polarity.
-For galvanized steel, you increase the amperage by 5% and if you use AC, increase by 10%.
+For galvanized steel, you increase the amperage by 5%.
+If you use AC, increase by 10%.

-It would be best to use the DC+ polarity since it gives the hottest arc and the DC- when you weld sheet metals.
+It would be best to use the DC+ polarity since it gives the hottest arc.
+The DC- is useful for sheet metals.